 Unix (and Linux)

-Linux is the operating system that is used on the machines in Phelps 3525 and the CSIL lab.
+- Linux (a variety of Unix) is the operating system that is used on the machines in Phelps 3525 and the CSIL lab.

-Linux is a particular variant of the Unix family of operating systems.
+- MacOS is a variant of BSD Unix

 Most of what we’ll be using related to Unix/Linux in this course actually pertains to command line tools that you access from the bash shell.
-This includes commands such as ls, mkdir, cp, mv, etc.
+This includes commands such as ls

 While these commands are associated with Unix, because they originally appeared on Unix systems, in fact, they have been ported to many other systems as well.
 Cygwin is a package for Windows that allows users to run many programs associated with Unix on Windows systems.